 For best results, files should be created at 300 DPI resolution.
 Note - higher resolutions than 300 DPI do not produce better printed results, but lower resolutions can be disappointing when printed.

 Special note: it's important to understand that Photoshop is designed for editing photos, not text.
 While it can be used for textual content, the printed output can be questionable due to the way Photoshop treats fonts (known as "rasterizing") which can pixelate the content noticeably.
 Conversely, Illustrator works in "vector" format and preserves the sharpness and quality of the fonts regardless of how much zooming is done.
 So, for commercial print purposes, whenever textual content is involved (like labels) Illustrator will almost always achieve a better result.
 It is certainly possible to use Photoshop for some elements of the design, but the results should be imported into Illustrator if possible - which is the best platform for overall design tasks.

 Please make sure all placed graphics and images are embedded and not included as a linked image.

-Note - Embedded images should also be sized at 300 DPI before insertion – anything higher has no effect on the finished result and should be avoided to keep files to a manageable size.
+Note - Embedded images should also be sized at 300 DPI (at intended image size when printed) – anything higher has no effect on the finished result and should be avoided to keep files to a manageable size.
 To learn more, check out our blog post: Embedding Linked Graphics in Your Product Label Artwork.